 The Sun

-After the night of the Moon we step into the full light of the sun.
-Nothing is hidden and everything gains new vigor from the power of the sun.
-The air is filled with a new optimism, zest for life, and abundance powered by the rays of the sun.
+After the night of the Moon, we step into the full light of the sun.
+Nothing is hidden, and everything gains new vigor.
+The air is filled with fresh optimism, a zest for life, and abundance powered by the sun's rays.

-This is the card for seeing success after working hard, recovering from previous difficult times, or simply being in the right place at the right time and set for action.
+This is the card of success after hard work, recovery from difficult times, or simply being in the right place at the right time, ready for action.

-It is one of the cards in the deck for new life.
-If you want to start a family the upright Sun is one of the better cards to draw (the upright Empress being the other big one).
+It is one of the primary cards for 'new life'.
+If you want to start a family, the Upright Sun is one of the best cards to draw (alongside the Upright Empress).

-The upright Sun card is seen by many as one of the most auspicious cards if not the most auspicious.
-It denotes a period of progression with enough resources and energy to complete the task and good relations with everyone around you.
-It also denotes a period of enjoyment and lack of major obstacles, most of which are now behind you.
+The Upright Sun is seen by many as the most auspicious card in the deck.
+It denotes a period of progression, with ample resources and energy to complete the task at hand, alongside excellent relations with everyone around you.
+It also signifies a period of enjoyment and a lack of major obstacles; the worst is now behind you.

-The reversed card was originally seen as the same as the upright card ‘but to a lesser extent’, but more recent Tarot decks and users see the reverse as a personal state of mind that prevents accepting the good luck, or ego misusing the good luck and resources available.
+The Reversed card was originally interpreted as the same as the Upright, 'but to a lesser extent'.
+However, modern Tarot readers often view the Reversal as a personal state of mind that prevents the seeker from accepting their good fortune, or an ego misusing the resources available.

-In the same way as the Moon card in this deck is illustrated using the personification of the Moon itself, the Sun card is illustrated using the personification of the Sun; Helios.
+Just as the Moon card illustrates the personification of the moon (Selene), the Sun card illustrates the personification of the sun: Helios.

 Helios

-Like his sister Selene (Goddess and personification of the Moon), Helios as God and personification of the Sun was generally seen as a god who existed in the background.
-Unlike sun gods in other myths, the Greek pantheon did not see the Sun god as particularly central.
+Like his sister Selene, Helios (god and personification of the sun) was generally viewed as a deity who existed in the background.
+Unlike sun gods in other mythologies, the Greek pantheon did not consider the sun god to be their central figure.

-Helios was an all-seeing witness during the day and some of his stories are based on this vantage point.
-He is the one who saw the abduction of Persephone plus the infidelity of Aphrodite with the War God Ares as examples.
+Helios was an all-seeing witness during the day, and many of his myths hinge on this vantage point.
+For example, he was the one who witnessed the abduction of Persephone, as well as the infidelity of Aphrodite with the war god, Ares.

 He is notable for his association with the island of Rhodes, which comes from the name of his wife, a daughter of Poseidon.
 The Colossus of Rhodes was a huge bronze statue of Helios, erected on the Island and one of the seven wonders of the ancient world.

-He is also associated with white horses which were sacred to him, and that fits perfectly with the standard Sun card design as it also has a white horse.
+He is also strongly associated with white horses, which were sacred to him.
+This fits perfectly with the standard Sun card design, which traditionally features a white horse.

 Description and Symbology

-The sun is depicted as the God Helios as per mythological descriptions; a clean shaven man with golden hair.
-One hand is open and symbolic of the energy of the sun giving us everything.
-The other is closed depicting the reverse situation; we should not take the sun’s gifts (which are everything nature has to give us) lightly as they are not inexhaustible.
+The sun is depicted as Helios, aligning with mythological descriptions: a clean-shaven man with golden hair.
+One hand is open, symbolic of the sun's energy freely giving us everything.
+The other is closed, depicting the reverse situation; we should not take the sun’s gifts (which are everything nature has to give us) lightly as they are not inexhaustible.

-The child and horse stand in a walled area full of sunflowers.
-Such plants grow rapidly via the sun’s rays, illustrating the massive and transformative energy of the Sun.
+The child and horse stand in a walled garden full of sunflowers.
+Such plants grow rapidly beneath the sun’s rays, illustrating the massive, transformative energy of the Sun card.

-The walled area is however finite.
-Outside the walled area we see that the ground is barren.
-Our environment and planet is freely given but not infinite.
-Although Helios is a Greek God, the child’s spear is Roman (a pilum or throwing javelin) suggesting the child represents a future generation.
-Thus our planet is not there simply to be shared between those of us present but also maintained for future generations.
+This walled garden, however, is finite.
+Outside the wall, the ground is barren.
+Our environment is freely given, but it is not infinite.
+Although Helios is a Greek god, the child’s spear is Roman (a pilum, or throwing javelin), suggesting the child represents a future generation.
+Thus, our planet is not simply a resource to be consumed by the present; it must be maintained for the generations to come.

 Card Symbol